Tyrrrz/Tyrrrz.me/data/blog/monadic-comprehension-via-linq/Post.md

 );
 ```

-This works fairly well when we're dealing with a single result, but becomes noticeably more convoluted when there are multiple dependent operations involved.
-For example, let's imagine we also have a method called `GetEnvironmentVariable(...)` that returns an `Option<string>` and we want to combine it with our existing `ParseInt(...)` method to extract a numeric value out of an environment variable:
+Overall, the `Match(...)` API works fairly well when we're dealing with isolated results, but becomes noticeably more convoluted when there are multiple dependent operations involved.
+For example, let's imagine we also have a method called `GetEnvironmentVariable(...)` that returns an `Option<string>`:

 ```csharp
 // Resolves an environment variable, or returns 'none' if it's not set